 Four-Year Electrician Apprentice Program – FAQ’s

 IECRM is the Rocky Mountain region’s largest electrical apprentice training institution with over 1,800 students currently enrolled in the program.
 We are the first and only State Approved electrical training school in Colorado.

 Quick Facts about IECRM

-- IECRM is the largest electrical trade school in Colorado and Wyoming, with over 1,300 students annually
+- IECRM is the largest electrical trade school in Colorado and Wyoming

 - Recognized by the US DOL Office of Apprenticeship (OA/BAT)